bludnic/opentrader/README.md

 ## Environment variables

-The project uses a single `.env` file located in the root directory.
+The project uses a single `.env` file in the root directory.
-Frameworks like Next.js requires `.env` file to be located in the project dir itself.
+Frameworks such as Next.js require the `.env` file to be located directly in the project directory.
-To solve this some apps/packages may contain a symlink to the root `.env`.
+To address this, some `apps/packages` might include a symlink pointing to the root `.env` file.

 1. Create environment file `.env` in the root directory